eu-cdse/copernicus-browser/README.md

 ## Development

+Contact us to get help about deploying the Browser on your infrastructure.

 * copy the file `.env.example` and rename the copied file to `.env`, fill out the needed values
 * use your instance ids in `*_themes.js`
 * Run `npm install`